cdelorme/csideanime.com/docs/api/readme.md

 **Notes:**

+- we will be using `PUT` to perform `PATCH`, because the specifications for `PUT` are restrictive
 - all endpoints will be compatible for both singular and plural dictation
-- endpoints allow/ignore suffixed slashes
+- endpoints allow/ignore suffixed slashes (eg. `api/v1/threads` and `api/v1/threads/` both work)
-- some service routes support and mayexpect clean-url parameters:
+- some service routes support and may expect clean-url parameters:
     - access a thread: `https://www.csideanime.com/api/v1/posts/thread/#`
     - get paginated posts by thread: `https://www.csideanime.com/api/v1/posts/thread/#/index/1/count/25`
     - posts by member: `https://www.csideanime.com/api/v1/posts/member/#`